kuba465/highsolutions-recruitment-test/README.md

 About application

-Application connects with swapi API and save people to database.
+Application (API) connects with swapi API and save people to database.
 User can get all people or just one person from database.
 Application is running on: https://swapi-people.herokuapp.com/.

 List of actions:
 - /api/fetch-people - connect to swapi  API and save people to database